Cohen Sent Back to Prison After Seen Dining Out in NYC

 The remand to prison comes a week after Cohen, the former personal lawyer to President Donald Trump, was photographed by The New York Post dining at a sidewalk table outside Le Bilboquet, a French bistro around the corner from his Park Avenue apartment.

+Davis did not know which federal facility Cohen had been taken to Thursday.

+Cohen’s personal attorney Roger Adler rejected the premise of the restaurant sighting as any justification to send his client back to prison.

-“It’s a big disappointment and it’s a frustration because, whatever the optics may have been, I don’t think they warranted taking such action like this, particularly without the benefit of the right of counsel,” Cohen’s personal attorney Roger Adler said in a phone interview Thursday.
+“It’s a big disappointment and it’s a frustration because, whatever the optics may have been, I don’t think they warranted taking such action like this, particularly without the benefit of the right of counsel,” Adler said in a phone interview Thursday.

 “It sounds like an unwarranted action … they should have given them a warning and said, ‘Don’t do that no more,” Cohen’s attorney said.
 “So it sounds like somebody was looking for a pretext to punish somebody.
 Last I heard it wasn’t a crime to eat out around the corner from apartment.
 Apparently now it is.”